You will find frequently asked questions in the FAQ section below.

 Are the rates displayed per person or per stateroom?

 The rates displayed on our site are per person, on the basis of a double occupancy.
 A single supplement applies automatically for people wishing to travel alone.
-This extra supplement is waived on selected cruises - browse our no single supplement departures here
+This supplement is offered on some cruises, discover the list of departures concerned by this offer here

 What is the PONANT Bonus?

-Are the rates displayed on the site reflective of the PONANT Bonus rate?
+Are the rates displayed on the site calculated based on the PONANT Bonus?

-The rates displayed on the site are updated in real time according to the latest level of PONANT Bonus.
+The rates displayed on the site are updated in real time according to the evolution of the PONANT Bonus.

-I have seen a different rate for the same cruise on other sites, what is the explanation for this?
+I have seen a different rate for the same cruise on other sites, how can this be explained?

-PONANT is committed to offering exactly the same rates with travel agencies as with its direct customers, including online sales and across international markets.
-If you find different rates for the same PONANT cruise, please contact us at the following email address: firstname.lastname@example.org
+PONANT is committed to offering exactly the same rates with travel agencies as with its direct customers, including Internet sales and on foreign markets.
+If you find different rates for the same PONANT cruise, please report this to the following email address: firstname.lastname@example.org

-Where can I find a summary of my orders/cruises?
+Where can I find the summary of my orders/cruises?